Agent Calendar¶

 }

-Restart Annolid after changing the config.
+Restart Annolid after config changes.

-Annolid says credentials or token files are missing¶
+Annolid says credentials/token files are missing¶

 Browser auth opens but renewal still fails¶